Q: What is the AWS Storage Gateway service?

 Q: What file system metadata can my client access and where is the metadata stored?

-Your clients can access POSIX-style metadata including ownership, permissions, and timestamps that are durably stored in S3 in the user metadata of the object associated with the file.
+A: Your clients can access POSIX-style metadata including ownership, permissions, and timestamps that are durably stored in S3 in the user metadata of the object associated with the file.
 When you create a file share on an existing bucket, the stored metadata will be restored and made accessible to your clients.

 Q: How do I set the Content-Type for files uploaded to S3?

-For each file share, you can enable guessing of MIME types for uploaded objects upon creation or enable the feature later.
+A: For each file share, you can enable guessing of MIME types for uploaded objects upon creation or enable the feature later.
 If enabled, file gateway will use the filename extension to determine the MIME type for the file and set the S3 objects Content-Type accordingly.
 This is beneficial if you are using file gateway to manage objects in S3 which you access directly via URL or distribute through Amazon CloudFront.

 Q: Can I directly access objects stored in S3 by using file gateway?

-Yes.
+A: Yes.
 Once objects are stored in S3, you can access them directly in AWS for in-cloud workloads without requiring file gateway.
 Your objects inherit the properties of the S3 bucket in which they are stored, such as lifecycle management, and cross-region replication.

 An object that needs to be accessed by using a file share should only be managed by the gateway.
 If you directly overwrite or update an object previously written by file gateway, it results in undefined behavior when the object is accessed through the file share.

 Q: What if my bucket already contains objects?